myENA/hcheck/README.md

 This repo povides a very simple tool called `hcheck` that will check the HTTP return code of a given URL and verify it matches your expected code.
 This tool is useful to ensure expected results when ran in parrallel with load testing activity.
 The tool can operate in a one-and-done mode or consistently polling in the foreground and logging any unexpected result.

+In addition to checking, we use [nathanejohnson/intransport](https://github.com/nathanejohnson/intransport) when fetching secure resources to automatically fetch intermediate certificates and do full chain verification including stapled OCSP responses.

 ## Installing

 Users with a proper Go environment (1.8+ required) ...